 Bikes are not permitted to be locked on the Brockwell Park railings.
 Any bikes found to be doing so will be removed and a charge will be imposed upon collection.

 Will there be a programme available?

-Yes, there will be a fold out A-Z Show Guide available for a donation of £1.
+Yes, there will be a fold out A-Z Show Guide available for £2 on the day.

 This will be available at all information booths, as well as from show ambassadors walking around the show throughout the weekend.
 It will contain a show map to help you navigate around site and the only place to find a full line-up and timings, so you won’t miss your favourite band or activity.

 A-Z Show Guides will be available to download free of charge in advance of the event by answering a few simple questions.

 Is there a lost property area at the show?

 Yes.
 This is located at our on-site office which can be found next to the main medical point by the Main Arena, which is clearly marked on the event map.
 If you have any trouble finding it, show ambassadors will be on hand at information points and walking around site to assist you.